forcedotcom/SFDX-Data-Move-Utility/README.md

-#### Migration issues reports.
+#### Reports and logs.

 The plugin provides a variety of information about common warnings and errors that were found at runtime.
 All report files are put into the same folder as the corresponding export.json file.

 - The Issues regarding source CSV files are in the **CSVIssuesReport.csv** file.
 - The issues regarding missing parent lookup records are in the **MissingParentRecordsReport.csv** file.
-- While each running of the migration process the Plugin creates dedicated log file that can be found in the **/logs** subdirectory.
+- While each running of the migration process when --filelog flag is specified the Plugin creates dedicated log file that can be found in the **logs/** subdirectory.
 This log file mirrors the console/terminal output and allow you to review it.